- Players and Cards

 Software and Online Games

-At Solitari con le carte there is a free Marianna game that can be played in a web browser against the computer.
+At Solitari con le carte you can play a free game of Marianna or Briscola 151 in a web browser against the computer.